manymoments/manymoments.github.io/_posts/2020-07-17-polynomial-secret-sharing-and-the-lagrange-basis.markdown

 ---
 title: Polynomial Secret Sharing and the Lagrange Basis
-date: 2020-07-09 08:36:00 -07:00
+date: 2020-07-17 11:23:00 -07:00
-published: false
 author: Ittai Abraham, Alin Tomescu
 ---

 In this post, we highlight an amazing result: Shamir's [secret sharing scheme](https://cs.jhu.edu/~sdoshi/crypto/papers/shamirturing.pdf).
-This is one of the most powerful uses of polynomials over a finite field in distributed computing.
+This is one of the most powerful uses of [polynomials over a finite field](/2020-07-17-the-marvels-of-polynomials-over-a-field) in distributed computing.
 Intuitively, this scheme allows a $Dealer$ to *commit* to a *secret* $s$ by splitting it into *shares* distributed to $n$ parties.
-The secret is hidden and requires a threshold of $f+1$ parties in order to be reconstructed.
+The secret is hidden and requires a threshold of $f+1$ parties in order to be reconstructed, where $f < n$.

-In the basic scheme, we will assume a [passive adversary](https://decentralizedthoughts.github.io/2019-06-07-modeling-the-adversary/) that controls [all parties but one](https://decentralizedthoughts.github.io/2019-06-17-the-threshold-adversary/) (any $f<n$ parties).
+In the basic scheme, we will assume a [passive adversary](https://decentralizedthoughts.github.io/2019-06-07-modeling-the-adversary/) that controls [any $f$ out of the $n$ parties](https://decentralizedthoughts.github.io/2019-06-17-the-threshold-adversary/).
-A passive adversary (sometimes called [Honest-But-Curious](https://eprint.iacr.org/2011/136.pdf) or [Semi-Honest](http://www.wisdom.weizmann.ac.il/~oded/foc-vol2.html)) does not deviate from the protocol but can learn all possible information from its view (the messages received by parties it controls).
-In later posts, we will extend the secret sharing scheme to [crash and then malicious](https://decentralizedthoughts.github.io/2019-06-07-modeling-the-adversary/) adversaries.
+A passive adversary (sometimes called [Honest-But-Curious](https://eprint.iacr.org/2011/136.pdf) or [Semi-Honest](http://www.wisdom.weizmann.ac.il/~oded/foc-vol2.html)) does not deviate from the protocol but can learn all possible information from its _view_: i.e., the messages received by parties it controls.
+In later posts, we will extend the secret sharing scheme to [crash adversaries and malicious adversaries](https://decentralizedthoughts.github.io/2019-06-07-modeling-the-adversary/).